 Complete the Daily Challenges

 Don’t forget that you can also re-roll one challenge per day if you’re not fond of what it’s offering.
 Need to place top 50 in solo three times but you only play with pals?
 Re-roll it and there’s a good chance you’ll be granted an objective that is more suitable to your style of play.
-Unfortunately, you can’t re-roll the weekly Battle Pass Challenges, so you need to keep attempting those until you’re successful.
+Unfortunately, you can’t re-roll the weekly challenges, so you need to keep attempting those until you’re successful.